saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 Below, we explain how to approach translating these different files.

+## Project code

+We recommend that you begin with translating the files in the **Resources** folder, which contain the project code.
+This is because you can then use this code to translate screenshots (see **graphic files**) and you can make sure that the project instructions refer to the translated code (see **markdown files**).
+This way, everything will be consistent and there will be no confusion for the learners.

+### Python files

+There are three options for translating Python (.py) files:

+- You can open them in Crowdin Editor and translate there.
+- You can download the Python file to your computer and translate it offline.
+You will have to save the file under the same name as the English source and then upload it back to Crowdin Editor when you're done.
+- You can copy the code into an empty Trinket and translate it there.
+You will then need

+Python (.py) files can be opened in Crowdin Editor and translated there.
+Please make sure that you run the code to check that it works.

+### Scratch files (.sb2)

+Please make sure that you run the code to check that it works.

+### HTML, CSS & JavaScript

+Please make sure that you run the code to check that it works.

 ## Graphic files

 This folder contains graphic files and videos/gifs that visualise the various steps in the project instructions.
 Graphic files should be translated whenever they contain text.